clux/sdp-transform/README.md

 # SDP Parser [![Build Status](https://secure.travis-ci.org/clux/sdp-parser.png)](http://travis-ci.org/clux/sdp-parser)
 A simple parser of SDP.
-Defines internal regexes based on [RFC4566](http://tools.ietf.org/html/rfc4566) (SDP) and [RFC5245](http://tools.ietf.org/html/rfc5245) (ICE), and will force values that are integers to integers and leave everything else as strings.
-Simple to extend or build upon.
+Defines internal regexes based on [RFC4566 - SDP](http://tools.ietf.org/html/rfc4566), and [RFC5245 - ICE](http://tools.ietf.org/html/rfc5245).

+For simplicity it will force values that are integers to integers and leave everything else as strings.
+The module should be simple to extend or build upon, and is constructed rigorously.

 ## Usage